|

 crib where their child lay, looking even sicker than before.
 "Oh

+my love."
 Chrístõ stepped forward to

 the crib as his father and stepmother embraced each other.
 He was so used